MJKWoolnough/tvdb/README.md

 }
 ```

-Rating represents a single rating for an item
+Rating represents a single rating for an item.

 #### type RatingItemType